monishamekala/PizzaCraze-Food-Ordering-Application/README.md

 **NO code should be stored in the root of your repository.
 You may rename the `application/` folder to your team's application name if you'd like, but all the source code should be stored inside that folder.**

+## How to Run
+1. Open repository in terminal
+2. cd application/pizza
+3. npm install
+4. npm start